prometheusorg/cyrus-docker/README.md

 This image contains a cyrus imap service.

-There's three users belonging to a virtual test domain :
+Three users belong to the virtual test domain :

  * cyrus with 'cyrus' as a password, admin account
  * bob with 'bob' as a password